 2. Academic standing of a minimum B+ (76%) average based on ALL senior level courses (300 and 400 level) for which final grades are reported on your transcript at the time of the application deadline.
-ALL senior level courses, whether they are completed as a part of or outside your undergraduate degree, will be factored into your GPA calculation for the purpose of admission into the program.
+The most recent 45 senior level credits / 15 senior level courses, whether they are completed as a part of or outside your undergraduate degree, will be factored into your GPA calculation for the purpose of admission into the program.
 In order for an appropriate academic assessment to be performed, you must have completed at least 6 senior level courses at the time of the application deadline.

-The Faculty of Graduate and Postdoctoral Studies requires a B+ (76%) minimum, however, based on the quality and quantity of applications we have received in recent years, the competitive GPA for the MOT Program is 84% based on all senior level courses (300 and 400 level) for which final grades are reported on your transcript at the time of the application deadline.
+The Faculty of Graduate and Postdoctoral Studies requires a B+ (76%) minimum in 300 and 400 level courses, however, based on the quality and quantity of applications we have received in recent years, the competitive GPA for the MOT Program is 84% based on the most recent 45 senior level credits (300 and 400 level) for which final grades are reported on your transcript at the time of the application deadline.
 The competitive average varies each application year and can increase or decrease depending on the number of applications received and the average of those applications.

 - Accepted Human Anatomy Course (1 course of 3 credits or equivalent): focus on gross human anatomy of the upper and lower limbs and trunk.
 To view the lists of accepted and declined courses (to fulfill this requirement), or for information on submitting a course for review, please visit the Human Anatomy Requirement page.